2Latinos/nuntius/README.md

 * `passed_through`: an indication of whether or not the received message was passed through to the mocked process.

+## Expectation handling

+If, when `nuntius` executes your expectations, none matches the input (which means it's better to have a catch-all) it'll exit with `{nuntius, nomatch, StackTrace}`.
+This can be prevented by using option `exit_on_nomatch` as `false` (the default is to exit).

+On the other hand, if an exception occurs inside one of your expectations, `nuntius` will also exit with `{nuntius, nomatch, StackTrace}` so you can analyze what needs to be fixed.

 ## Documentation

 Documentation is generated with: